 - Staying Alive: Survival Tactics for the Visual Artist by Robin Hopper

 - Taking the Leap: Building a Career As a Visual Artist by Cay Lang

 - Creating a Successful Craft Business by Rogene and Robert Robbins.

 A.C.T.S.
 (Arts, Crafts and Theater Safety) is a not-for-profit corporation that provides health, safety, industrial hygiene, technical services, and safety publications to the arts, crafts, museums, and theater communities.
 A part of the fees from our consulting services goes to support our free and low-cost services for artists.
 We gratefully accept donations but do not solicit them from the artists who call here for help and advice.
 We recognize that artists and performers are among the least affluent groups in society.

 Studio Setup Assistance

-If you need fabrication support for wood, metal/welding, mold-making and much more, fill out a Art Studio Services Request Form.
+If you need fabrication support for wood, metal/welding, mold-making, and much more, fill out an Art Studio Services Request Form.
 We will get you in contact with a GYST Fabrication Services Specialist that’s just right for you.